 When replacing, preparing, or modifying an existing old window, you should probably re-fit your old window sill as well.
-Companies like Lake Washington Windows and Doors, repair and install interior/exterior window sills affordably.
+Companies like Lake Washington Windows and Doors install interior/exterior window sills affordably.
 Before you chose a window sill replacement company, make sure they use high-quality materials and a company with a variety of replacement window sill options.

 Reasons to Replace a Window Sill

 There are many reasons to replace your interior window sill even if it is not failing.
 Some common reasons are below:

 Old Window Sill is Rotting, Warped, or Damaged

 All window sills are exposed to extreme heat and moisture.
 Because of this, the water and sun can cause damage, rotting, and warping.
 Houses with an old sill, rotten wood, or damage near the sill horn, should be repaired or replaced.
 Depending on the severity of the damage, you may need or replace your interior window sills and/or exterior apron.

 Your old horizontal shelf (sill) can be replaced with PVC sills or modern wooden sills.

 Replacing and installing new windows will add value to your home and improve your comfort level tremendously.
 When you are ready to replace your windows you’ll need to determine what kind of new window you are looking for.

 - Double-hung windows